yifanwang97/Explainable-fuzzy-integral/README.md

 python main_simple_integral.py
 ```

-We can obtain the fuzzy fusion results of two methods: Shared SI and Shared ChI.
+We can obtain the fuzzy fusion results of two methods: Shared SI (Sugeno Integral) and Shared ChI (Choquet Integral).

-SI means Sugeno Integral; ChI means Choquet Integral.

-The results are shown in a txt file "1_fuzzy_integral_fold1/results/all_datasets/Shared_SI_ChI.txt".
+The results are shown in a text file named "Shared_SI_ChI.txt" located at "1_fuzzy_integral_fold1/results/all_datasets/".

 #### SI for each class & ChI for each class